Onyx River: Monitoring

 The Onyx River is one of the many sites studied by the United States Antarctic Program of the National Science Foundation.
 Discharge data has been collected at the downstream gauge near Lake Vanda since 1969 and at the upstream gauge near the Wright Lower Glacier since 1972.
 The Antarctica New Zealand program once maintained a semi-permanent camp at Lake Vanda which has since been removed.
 NSF's McMurdo Long Term Ecological Research site has been maintaining the Onyx River record since 1993.
 There is a small research shelter at Lake Vanda at its eastern end.
 Nearby is the Comprehensive Nuclear-Test-Ban Treaty Seismic station at Bull Pass.

-Since records have been kept, the Onyx River's flow season has shifted earlier and gotten longer.
+Since records have been kept, the Onyx River's flow season has shifted earlier and become longer.